Home / Cost of Living / Cost of Living in Mexico: 8 Great Cities On $2,000 a Month

 👉 Want to know if Ajijic is right for you?
 Read my post on Ajijic for retirees.

 Final Thoughts: Where Could You See Yourself Living?
+Considering Cost of Living

-Mexico offers dozens of cities where you can live comfortably on about $2,000/month.
 The eight above are just some of the most popular choices among retirees and expats.
 Whether you want beaches, colonial charm, or small-town life, there’s a place in Mexico that can fit your budget and lifestyle.

 👉 If you’re serious about moving, make sure to download my Moving to Mexico Cheat Sheet to see if you qualify: Get the cheat sheet here.